CSE232-MSU/CSE232/syllabus.md

 ### Exams

+#### Multiple Choice Exams
+There will be a three synchronous multiple choice exams, named "Midterm Exam 1", "Midterm Exam 2", and "Final Exam".
+Each is worth 150 points.
+The Final Exam score will replace the score of the lowest scoring midterm if the Final Exam is higher.

+#### Coding Exams
-There will be a three synchronous multiple choice exams, each worth 100, 100, and 200 points respectively.
-Additionally, there will be a lab practical coding exam which will take place in lab the last week of instruction worth 200 points.
-Details regarding each will be announced as the dates approach.
+Additionally, there will be two lab practical coding exams ("Midterm Coding Exam" and "Final Coding Exam") which will take place in lab each worth 150 points.

 ### Labs

-You can fail to earn credit for a lab twice without penalty.
-For each lab missed beyond two, you will receive a 0.5 GPA reduction.

-For example, if a student was previously earning a 4.0, but missed 4 labs, then their overall course grade would be reduced to a 3.0 (`4.0 - (2 * 0.5) = 3.0`).

-The schedule currently has 12 labs, meaning you need to earn credit on at least 10 of them.
+There are 11 graded labs throughout the semester, each lab is worth 10 points.
+There are two ways to earn these points:

+#### Prefered Option:
+If you attend your in-person lab section, come prepared (having watched the previous week's lectures), follow directions, and participate, you will be awarded full credit by your lab's TAs, regardless of the actual progress made on the lab assignment.

+#### Alternative Option
+You can alternatively complete the lab assignment by 10pm of Monday the following week and earn the points associated with that lab.

 ### Homework

-A homework assignment will be due every Monday and Thursday at 10 PM.
-Each homework assignment is worth 20 points.
-There will be 22 assignments given, but only the top 20 assignments will count toward your point total (the two lowest-scoring assignments will be dropped).
-Thus, you can earn a total of 400 points from the homework assignments.
+A homework assignment will be due every Thursday at 10 PM.
+Each homework assignment is worth 10 points.
+There will be 14 graded assignments given.
+Homework assignments will cover content from the week they are due as well as material covered earlier in the course.

 ### Re-Grades

 We are often generous when we first grade something, so please be sure that we did, indeed, make a mistake before you submit your request.
-The entire assignment will be regraded, not just a specific part.
+The entire assessment will be regraded, not just a specific part.
 All requests for re-grades must come within one week from the return of the graded item.
 No requests will be considered thereafter, so please be sure to review your returned assignments promptly.

-## Honors
+## Honors Section

-To earn honors credit for this course you need to earn honors lab credit.
-There are two ways to do so, you canbe enrolled in an Honors Lab Section, or complete an H-Option.
-If you are enrolled in an honors section you must earn credit by completing the necessary in-person work, or you can complete the Honors Lab Assignments on Codio.
+To earn honors credit for this course, you need to be enrolled in an Honors Lab Section.
+The honors lab sections and non-honors lab sections have the labs will cover different material.
+Instead of practicing on programming assignments covering recently taught material, they will teach new, advanced programming techniques in C++.

-If you aren't enrolled in an honors section you can earn an H-option.
-To do so you will need to:
-- NOT enrolled in the Honors Lab Section.
-- Or, fill out an [Honors Option Agreement Form](https://honorscollege.msu.edu/academics/honors-option.html).
-    - In the description of the work you will do, state: "I will complete at least 10 honors lab assignments which involve learning and applying supplemental content that is not required as part of the course.
-These assignments will extend my understanding and provide context for elements of the C++ programming language above and beyond the regular course content."
-- And, earn a 3.5 or 4.0 in the course.

-The Honors Lab Assignments are not worth any points, nor are they extra credit.
+Additionally, students enrolled in an honors lab section must earn at least 90 points on honors lab assignments to recieve a passing grade.
+The in-lab coding exams for the honors lab sections will have content specific to material covered in the honors lab sections.

+We encourage honors lab sections students to also complete the non-honors lab assignments for practice, but it isn't required, nor worth points.

+## Late Period

+Lab and homework assignments are due on Mondays and Thursdays at 10pm.
+We strongly recommend completing the assignments by this time to ensure that you are keeping up with the material.
+Codio will automatically "Mark as Complete" assignments shortly after this deadline so that the assignments can be graded.

+You are welcome to "Unmark as Complete" an assignment if you wish to continue working.
+Please note that two days after the due date the assignments will be locked as read only so ensure that your assignment "Marked as Complete" before then.

 ## Extensions